bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a javascript object that represents a Webpage.

 2. What is an event?

+An event is an activity on the webpage whether its initiated by the user or the code.

 3. What is an event listener?

+A method that reacts to specific events.

 4. Why would we convert a NodeList into an Array?

+A Nodelist doesn't have most methods that an Array has.
+We convert NodeLists to Arrays if we need them.

 5. What is a component?

+A component is reusuable code that build elements that may appear multiple times within an app.

 ### Git Set up